Pete107/LOM-DiscordActivity/README.md

 	7) To Stop the process set Stop to true, this will stop and reset the application.

+By default the extension will only detect a Discord Process upon launching  so if a user loads Discord post launch of the Client it will not process.
+To overcome this issue you may follow the implementation usage above from steps 3 to 6.

 # Implementation Usage #2.
 	1) Get the instance of the Extension -> DiscordsApp.GetApp()